soc/soc.me/_lessons-learned/implicit-numeric-conversions.md

 considering how inconsistent the conversions are applied in the first place from the point of view of the target audience, new users.

 Union types would have been one way out of this mess.
-They can address the concern of beginner-unfriendly type inference by removing implicit numeric conversions and letting type inference do its job:
+They naturally address the concern of beginner-unfriendly type inference by removing implicit numeric conversions and simply letting type inference do its job:

 ```scala
 val list = List(1, 2.3) // List[Int|Double]